apache/spark/docs/building-spark.md

 Otherwise, the sbt-pom-reader plugin will use the `scala.version` specified in the spark-parent pom.

-## Running Jenkins tests with enterprise Github
+## Running Jenkins tests with Github Enterprise

 To run tests with Jenkins:

     ./dev/run-tests-jenkins

-If use an individual repository or an enterprise GitHub, export below environment variables before running above command.
+If use an individual repository or an GitHub Enterprise, export below environment variables before running above command.

 ### Related environment variables